 Figure 2

 The WSCC has a major role in assuring energy reliability throughout the Western US.
 Organized in 1967, the WSCC has 86 members and 22 affiliate members.
-These membes are identified in Table 1.
 All control areas in the WSCC are required to be members of the WSCC.
 Others with the option to join include utility distribution companies, power marketers, rural cooperatives and municipalities.
 These members establish operating rules and protocols that govern member actions with respect to reserve margins, voltage monitoring and similar reliability criteria.
 The WSCC also monitors compliance with these criteria and has enforcement authority granted by the Federal Energy Regulatory Commission (FERC).
 The WSCC agreement to buy and sell energy is commonly used in lieu of bilateral contracts.